Synopsis: A small group of former classmates organize an elaborate, annual game of tag that requires some to travel all over the country.

 At its root, Tag is about friendship, and the group of players in the movie is made up of people that anyone would love to have as friends.
 These guys are loyal, caring, and obviously have each other’s backs.
 At least, that’s how it is for eleven months out of the year.
 During May, they turn into ultra-competitive alpha males, willing to do anything and everything to avoid being tagged (or to tag someone else if they’re “it”), including getting a second job at another player’s company or faking a dire medical condition.
 For one month out of the year, these five guys turn into horrible human beings, which says even more about their friendship that they are able to get past it and remain pals on June 1st.

 Tag is a fairly straightforward, point A-to-point B story with very little in the way of subtext or side plots.
 And that’s pretty much all it needs to be.
-It’s a brainless comedy full of objectionable characters and situations that lacks a true protagonist, but as that, it succeeds more than it fails.
+It’s a brainless comedy full of objectionable characters and situations that lack a true protagonist, but like that, it succeeds more than it fails.

 Cast and Crew